High-contrast double Bragg interferometry via detuning control: Double Bragg accelerometers and detuning-control strategies

 \subsection{Tri-frequency double Bragg accelerometers}

-To measure a constant linear acceleration $\vec{g} = g \hat{z}$ along the $z$-axis, we consider a MZ atom interferometer based on DBD.
-In microgravity or weak-acceleration regimes, a standard dual-frequency scheme suffices to drive symmetric momentum transfer in both directions~\cite{Gebbe-NatCom-2021, Ahlers-PRL-2016}.
-However, under strong acceleration—such as gravity—the resulting differential Doppler shift $\nu_g = 2\,k_L g t$ (where $k_L$ is the laser wave number) breaks this symmetry, preventing simultaneous resonance with both upward and downward Bragg transitions.
-To overcome this limitation, we propose a tri-frequency retro-reflective setup (see Fig.~\ref{fig: DBD}(a)), previously demonstrated in double Raman gravimeters~\cite{Malossi-PRA-2010}.
-In this configuration, one of the two input frequencies (e.g., $\omega_b$) is replaced by a pair of frequencies $\omega_b \pm \nu_D$, where the detuning $\nu_D = 2k_L a_L t$ linearly compensates the Doppler shift $\nu_g$.
-Due to momentum selectivity, the accelerating atoms selectively couple to four of the six laser beams, forming a pair of resonant Bragg lattices, as highlighted by the red box in Fig.~\ref{fig: DBD}(a).
+To measure a constant external acceleration $\vec{g}=g\hat z$, we consider a Mach–Zehnder atom interferometer based on DBD.
+This constant-acceleration assumption is fully compatible with real-world applications—such as gravimetry, geodesy, and inertial navigation—where the acceleration may vary between shots but is effectively constant over a single interferometer cycle.
+In microgravity or weak-acceleration regimes, a standard dual-frequency scheme suffices to drive symmetric momentum transfer in opposite directions~\cite{Gebbe-NatCom-2021, Ahlers-PRL-2016}.
+However, under strong acceleration—such as gravity—the resulting differential Doppler shift $\nu_g = 2\,k_L g t$ (frequencies are given in angular units unless stated otherwise) breaks this symmetry, preventing simultaneous resonance with the upward and downward Bragg transitions.
+To overcome this limitation, we propose a tri-frequency retro-reflective configuration (see Fig.~\ref{fig: DBD}(a)), previously demonstrated in double Raman gravimeters~\cite{Malossi-PRA-2010}.
+In this configuration, one of the two input frequencies (e.g., $\omega_b$) is replaced by a frequency pair $\omega_b \pm \nu_D$, where the detuning $\nu_D = 2k_L a_L t$ linearly compensates the Doppler shift $\nu_g$.
+Due to momentum selectivity~\cite{Li-PRR-2024}, the accelerating atoms couple only to four of the six beams, forming a pair of resonant Bragg lattices highlighted in Fig.~\ref{fig: DBD}(a).

-The one-dimensional (1D) single-particle Hamiltonian describing the tri-frequency double Bragg diffraction of an atom with mass $m$ moving under a strong constant acceleration $g$, as illustrated in Fig.~\ref{fig: DBD}(a-b), can be written in the laboratory frame as
+The one-dimensional (1D) single-particle Hamiltonian describing tri-frequency double Bragg diffraction of an atom with mass $m$ subjected to a strong constant acceleration $\vec{g} = g \hat{z}$, as illustrated in Fig.~\ref{fig: DBD}(a–b), can be written in the laboratory frame as

-where $g$ points in the positive $z$-direction, and $\varepsilon_{pol}=|\sigma_\perp\cdot\sigma_{\parallel}|$ quantifies the polarization error arising from imperfect beam polarizations. $\Omega(t)$ is an effective two-photon Rabi frequency for the light-atom interaction, which can be time-dependent.
-For a MZ atom interferometer with triple Gaussian pulses (see Fig.~\ref{fig: AI}, right panel), $\Omega(t)$ takes the following form:
+where $g>0$ and $\varepsilon_{pol}=|\mathbf{\sigma_\perp}^\dagger\mathbf{\sigma_{\parallel}}|$ quantifies the polarization error arising from imperfect optical-field polarizations.
+For a conservative (worst-case) estimate of polarization-error effects, we neglect the temporal modulation associated with this term.
+A detailed derivation of Eq.~\eqref{Eq: H_lab} is provided in the Supplementary Material. $\Omega(t)$ is an effective two-photon Rabi frequency for the light-atom interaction, which can be time-dependent.
+For an MZ atom interferometer with triple Gaussian pulses (see Fig.~\ref{fig: AI}, right panel), $\Omega(t)$ takes the following form:

 where the three light pulses are centered at time ($0$, $T$, $2T$) with peak two-photon Rabi frequencies ($\Omega_{BS}$, $\Omega_{M}$, $\Omega_{BS}$) and pulse widths ($\tau_{BS}$, $\tau_{M}$, $\tau_{BS}$), respectively.